 General anesthesia will be used.
 You will be asleep.

-The usual hospital stay is 3 to 5 days.
+The usual stay is 6 to 10 days.
 If you have any problems, you will need to stay longer.

 Right after the procedure, the staff may: